 Radon -- being an odorless, colorless, tasteless, and in all ways utterly impossible to notice using any of the human senses -- is toxic and could be present in your home right now.

-The radon levels in a home can be tested and mitigated by Innovative Basement Systems, your local radon specialist in Eastern Montana, North Dakota and Minnesota.
+The radon levels in a home can be tested and mitigated by Innovative Basement Systems, your local radon specialist in Minnesota, North Dakota and Eastern Montana.
 Contact us today for solutions to your home's radon problems.

 As a gas, radon can enter any home through cracks, holes, or any other openings.
 In particular, radon enters homes through a process known as the "stack effect", which practically sucks the gas right into the home.